lillixnvu/assignment1/README.md

 #### Configuring `doctl`
 ---
 ##### Create an API token
 You will need a **DigitalOcean API token** as it allows `doctl` to securely interact with your DigitalOcean account and perform actions on your behalf, such as creating and managing Droplets and configuring other DigitalOcean services.
+(DigitalOcean, 2024)

 1. Log in to the [DigitalOcean Control Panel](https://cloud.digitalocean.com/projects?i=4ebcdcb8-f40e-4f72-8d08-b660b6748444)